SchneiderInfosystems/FB4D/README.md

 🔺 This library requires at least **Delphi 10.3 Rio Update 2** 🔺.

-The sample projects are developed and prepared for **Delphi 11.3 Alexandria**.

 #### Hint: Support from Delphi 10 Seattle to Delphi 10.2 Tokyo has been discontinued since the introduction of the Firestore Listener in March 2021.
 Delphi 10.3 Update 1 and earlier version are no longer supported because of an issue in the RTL.

+The sample projects are developed and prepared for **Delphi 12.0 Athens**.

 Delphi is a registered trademark of [Embarcadero Technologies, Inc](https://www.embarcadero.com/de/products/delphi).